TheXJ-Github/CrabGame-Mod-Template/README.md

 This Repo will help you create your first Crab Game Mod!

 # Setup
 Before anything else, you'll need BepInEx 6.0 for IL2CPP, as Crab Game is an IL2CPP game meaning it's obfuscated and its more annoying to mod.
-You'll also need Visual Studio
+You'll also need Visual Studio to create your mod

 Download BepInEx 6.0 Preview [here](https://github.com/BepInEx/BepInEx/releases/v6.0.0-pre.1)